spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 You will then be able to view your cloud costs, grouped by these custom cost labels, using the Cost Analysis page of Ocean (and not Ocean Spark).
 To find this page:

-1. From your Ocean Spark cluster page, click on the link "View cluster in Ocean"
+1. From your Ocean Spark cluster page, click "View cluster in Ocean".
-2. Then click on the tab "Cost Analysis"
+2. Then click "Cost Analysis".
 3. In the "Group By" dropdown, select "Label (Resource)", and then pick your label key ("team", "project", or "environment").

 Visit the Ocean documentation to learn more about [how Ocean estimates your cloud costs](/ocean/features/cost-analysis).